-Advantages may exceed the disadvantages, however; you should remember that sometimes faith and risk play the key role in the journey of success.
-Let us look at some of the disadvantages of the joint venture that are mentioned below.
+Advantages may exceed the disadvantages, however; you should remember that sometimes faith and risk play a key role in the journey of success.
+Let us look at some of the disadvantages of the joint venture that mentioned below.

 Flexibility is important however, some projects require full concentration and thus the simultaneous work may become impossible.
 In times like such the participants need to focus on the product of the joint venture and the individual businesses suffer in the process.

-For example, If company A requires technological assets in joint venture then company B avails the facility.
-In the same time, if the company B requires those technical assets then he has to postpone the individual project for the time being.
+For example, If company A requires technological assets in a joint venture then company B avails the facility.
+At the same time, if company B requires those technical assets then he has to postpone the individual project for the time being.

 2. Assets and claims:

 This point will clarify the need for a proper joint venture agreement.
-It is required to mention the assets and involvement of the participants in order to prevent claims of the other parties.
+It requires to mention the assets and involvement of the participants to prevent claims of the other parties.